Skip to content

 Why do we wrap every resource in its own module?

-We also learned early on that if we start out building resources by using Terraform resource blocks outside a module and later decided to wrap them in a module, refactoring the code will result in a new resource being created and the old resource being destroyed because of the resulting changes in the Terraform state file.
+We learned early on that if we start out building resources by using Terraform resource blocks outside a module and later decided to wrap them in a module, refactoring the code will result in a new resource being created and the old resource being destroyed because of the resulting changes in the Terraform state file.
 We decided to start out with a module for all resources from the beginning to avoid this issue.

 What branching strategy should be used for this project?